joshcanhelp/josh-to-11/input/posts/2022/2022-01-04-eleventy-custom-content-type-collections.md

 So, we have a valid layout alias, content to work with, a layout to display that content, and a data file to tie it all together.
 Now it's time for the `eleventyComputed` magic!

-The easiest was the `title` and `metaTitle`.
+The easiest was the `title` and `meta_title`.
 Those both come mostly as-is from the file name:

 ```js
 // input/cocktails/cocktails.11tydata.js